Customer Experience

 Your agents cannot simply sit back and expect to receive A+ ratings; their role is to address and fill gaps in customer service.

-Several actions can undermine customer relationships: not answering questions, failing to provide prompt replies, offering half-hearted information, being rude, giving laid-back responses, neglecting follow-ups, and taking customers for granted.
+Several actions can undermine customer relationships: not answering questions, not providing prompt replies, offering half-hearted information, being rude, giving laid-back responses, neglecting follow-ups, and taking customers for granted.
 These practices will inevitably lead to negative outcomes.

 Being true and honest with customers will help make your customer relationships long-lasting.